 Dealing with pressure is something that appears to come naturally to unflappable Swedish defender, Victor Lindelof.

-In June 2015, he scored in the penalty shoot-out in the final of the European Under-21 Championship to help earn his country a notable first international triumph.
+In June 2015, he scored in the penalty shoot-out in the European Under-21 Championship final to help earn his country a notable first international triumph.